chengsuchen/img/README.md

 # git-started
 First challenge for the INFO343 course
-Thank you for being our TA this quarter!
-I look forward to learning more from you.
+<br>Thank you for being our TA this quarter!
+I look forward to learning more from you.</br>